 The Bodhisatta felt the queen deserved some respect because she was a good woman, and he decided to get it for her.
 In the presence of the king, he asked her why she did not give gifts to the men of the royal court.
-“What can I give you,” she replied, “when my husband gives me nothing?
+“What can I give you,” she asked, “when my husband gives me nothing?
 Even when we traveled back here, he would not share his roasted lizard,” and she told him the whole story.
-“Then why do you stay with a man who disrespects you and makes you feel bad?” he asked.
-“When a tree goes barren, birds fly to a new grove.”
+“Then why do you stay with a man who disrespects you and makes you feel bad?” the Bodhisatta asked, adding, “When a tree goes barren, birds fly to a new grove.”
 While the Bodhisatta and his wife spoke, the king remembered all the good things about his wife.
 He apologized, and from then on gave his queen everything she deserved, and he also thanked the Bodhisatta for reminding him of her virtue.

 In the Lifetime of the Buddha

 The king and queen were earlier births of a husband and wife who had traveled from the city to the country to collect a debt.
 As they returned home, some hunters gave them a roasted lizard to eat.
-The man ate the whole lizard while his wife was getting water and lied that it had run away.
+The man ate the whole lizard while his wife was getting water, and he lied that it had run away.
 Not showing her anger, she simply said, “There’s nothing you can do when a roasted lizard runs away,” and they continued their journey.

 Later, they stopped at the Buddha’s monastery, and he asked the wife if her husband was kind and loving.
 “I love him,” she answered, “but he does not love me.”
 The Buddha told them this story so they knew that in the past she had been equally loving and kind, and he had mistreated her like this.
 And after hearing the Buddha’s words, the husband stopped his selfish behavior.